 Boehner told Republicans that they should know by the end of the week whether a big agreement is possible.
 “He said it was maybe 50-50,” said a Republican Party aide.

 Normally a routine vote, the debt ceiling has been embroiled in partisan politics, with Republicans seeking to impose deep spending cuts to reduce the budget deficit, which opinion polls show is a major worry for many Americans.

-Obama, seeking to avoid angering his liberal base ahead of his 2012 re-election bid, wants tax increases on the wealthy to lessen the pain of spending cuts.
+Obama, seeking to avoid angering his liberal base before the 2012 reelection bid, wants tax increases on the wealthy to lessen the pain of spending cuts.

 “I want to emphasize that nothing is agreed to until everything is agreed to and the parties are still far apart on a wide range of issues,” Obama said.

 Boehner said comprehensive tax reform is on the table and that changes are needed in benefit programs for the poor and elderly to ensure their long-term viability.